pathikrit/sauron/README.md

 The latest published versions can be found here: http://dl.bintray.com/pathikrit/maven/com/github/pathikrit

-For advanced operations like lens composition etc, please consider a library like [Monocle](https://github.com/julien-truffaut/Monocle).
-This library is inspired by the excellent work done by @adamw in his [quickLens](https://github.com/adamw/quicklens) library.
+This library is inspired by the excellent work done by @adamw in his [quicklens](https://github.com/adamw/quicklens) library.